Glamping in Paradise

 Roberto gradually bought adjacent terraces to grow fruits and vegetables, even employing someone to look after the place.
 As they cleared the dilapidated, overgrown plots and the vegetation began to grow, the natural beauty of the place sprang to life.
 It became clear that it was a waste to keep all this wonderment to himself.
 So, Roberto decided to share it!

 I must admit, I wasn’t sure about my girlfriend’s ‘great idea’ of “getting-away-from-it-all” with little more than a good book and our swimming costumes – not that we needed them!
-There are two other teepees on the site tucked away on their own sequestered terraces.
+There are two other teepees on the site that are tucked away on their own sequestered terraces.
 During our three days on-site, we never saw another soul!

 “A spring-fed, tiny waterfall trickled nearby, seducing me into an early afternoon nap!”